-The advanced study of the process of business strategy (for both profits and nonprofits), including the decision traps to avoid and the most effective ways to develop and implement strategy.
+The advanced study of the process of business strategy development and execution including the decision traps to avoid and the most effective ways to develop and implement strategy.

 BUSI 770, building upon the advanced concepts and techniques learned in the preceding courses, provides an advanced perspective on strategic thinking as applied to business strategy, and how to evaluate business strategies—in terms of effectiveness and efficiency—in for-profit, nonprofit, and governmental organizational environments.

 The mission of the DBA program is to provide an opportunity for qualified students to attain academic, professional, and practical competence—within the Christian worldview—which prepares students for opportunities, and corresponding additional responsibilities beyond the master's degree level.
 The DBA program emphasizes practical and real-world applications in both the course work and the major applied doctoral research project requirements.
 The vision of the DBA program is to produce graduates wit intellectual and professional competencies in the following areas:

 - the ability to demonstrate the capacity for reflective and analytical business thinking;